Frequently Asked Questions

 5. Q. Does a grand jury have to follow the prior grand jury’s procedures manual?

 A. No. Each grand jury must adopt its own rules of procedure.
-(PC §916) However, rather than draft a new set of rules, it is more practical for a grand jury to initially adopt and follow an existing procedures manual and then make whatever amendments the sitting grand jury deems necessary.
+(PC §916) However, rather than draft a new set of rules, it is more practical for a grand jury to initially adopt and follow an existing procedures manual and then make whatever amendments a supermajority of the sitting grand jury desires.

 6. Q. What is a quorum for a meeting of the full grand jury?
 Can a grand jury meeting take place with less than a quorum present?